ballab1/container_build_framework/README.md

 # Framework for Building Containers
 ## repo: container_build_framework

-A framework do simplify 'Dockerfile' and make it easier to build complex containers
+A framework to simplify 'Dockerfile' and make it easier to build complex containers

 ## Introduction